-11. CONCENTRATIONS OF CREDIT RISK
+10. CONCENTRATIONS OF CREDIT RISK

-The Foundation maintains its cash in bank deposit accounts insured by the Federal Deposit Insurance Corporation at its current coverage levels.
+The Foundation maintains its cash in bank deposit accounts insured by the Federal Deposit Insurance Corporation.
 The Foundation has not experienced any losses in such accounts.
 The Foundation believes it is not exposed to any significant credit risk on cash.
+Some bank deposit account balances exceed the Federal Deposit Insurance Corporation limits.